-Don't Obsess Over Saturated Fat
+1. Don't Obsess Over Saturated Fat

 The focus on saturated fat alone may have been misguided.
 "We now know there are many other important [factors] for heart disease risk," says Dariush Mozaffarian, MD, of the Harvard School of Public Health.

 So can you eat as much butter and cheese as you like?
-No. The American Heart Association still recommends that no more than 7% of all your calories come from saturated fat, which is mainly found in fatty meats and dairy foods.
+No. The American Heart Association still recommends that no more than 7% of all your calories come from saturated fat, which is found mainly in fatty meats and dairy foods.

-Choose Heart Healthy Plant-Based Oils
+2. Choose Heart-Healthy, Plant-Based Oils

-Vegetable oils typically mix two types: polyunsaturated and monounsaturated fats.
-Olive oil is mostly a monounsaturated fats.
-Corn and soybean oil are mostly polyunsaturated.
-Canola oil is unusual among vegetable oils because it has omega-3- fatty acids, like those found in fish oil.
+Vegetable oils typically mix two types of fat: polyunsaturated and monounsaturated.
+Olive oil is mostly a monounsaturated fat.
+Corn and soybean oils are mostly polyunsaturated.
+Canola oil is unusual among vegetable oils because it has omega-3 fatty acids, like those found in fish oil.

-Olive oil, with its rich flavor, is great for salad dressings, for drizzling over pasta, or dipping bread.
+Olive oil, with its rich flavor, is great for salad dressings, for drizzling over pasta, or for dipping bread.
 Peanut oil and sesame oil also have rich flavors.
-But all three of these oils lose flavor and smoke when at high temperatures.
+But all three of these oils smoke and lose flavor at high temperatures.

 Canola and sunflower oils are better for cooking because they have high smoke points.
 Also, canola oil has very little flavor of its own, so it won't overwhelm other ingredients.